drichardson/devenv/README.md

 - [aws cli](https://aws.amazon.com/cli/) - configure it to use your AWS account
 - [terraform](https://www.terraform.io/downloads)

+Optional: manually delete all default VPCs since they will not be used.
+You can view all your VPCs using [EC2 Global View](https://console.aws.amazon.com/ec2globalview/home).

 # Bootstraping Terraform
 The S3 bucket and DynamoDB table for the Terraform S3 backend need to be created before anything else.
 Do this by going to bootstrap and running: